Dr Russell Sandberg

 I have previously taught on the Criminal Law and Legal Foundations LLB modules.

-I am currently the Joint supervisor of AHRC-funded PhD student under the DTP programme (with Professor Malcolm Evans at Bristol University) and have served as the secondary supervisor for four PhD students.
+I am currently the Joint supervisor of two AHRC-funded PhD students under the DTP programme and have served as the secondary supervisor for four PhD students.

 Previous administrative roles have included: Senior Admissions Tutor for Law (2013-2016); Director of Year 1 Teaching (2011-12); Staff Member, Cardiff Law School Staff-Student Panel (2011-2012); Coordinator of Undergraduate Mooting Programme (2010-12); Acting Director, Centre for Law and Religion (2010-11); Admissions Tutor for the LLM in Canon Law (2010-11); Member, Cardiff Law School Research Committee (2010-2011); Member, Postgraduate Extenuating Circumstances committee (2010-11); Member, Cardiff Law School C&IT Committee (2009-12); and Modern Working Environment Champion (2009).